ChronoSheets/ChronoSheets-CSharp-Client/docs/UsersApi.md

 <a name="usersgettimesheetuser"></a>
 # **UsersGetTimesheetUser**
-> CsApiApiResponseUserForManagement UsersGetTimesheetUser (int? userId, string xChronosheetsAuth)
+> CSApiResponseUserForManagement UsersGetTimesheetUser (int? userId, string xChronosheetsAuth)

 Get a particular user in your organisation